 - 12 months expert tutor support

-- NUS card is included in the price
+- NUS card is available to purchase separately

 Students are required to complete a work placement of at least 50 hours in order to achieve this qualification.